Atukwei Okai: Early life and education

 Atukwei Okai was born on 15 March 1941 in Accra, Ghana, and from the age of three for eight years lived in the country's Northern Region, where his father (Ga by birth) was a school headmaster in Gambaga.
-Okai was educated at the Gambaga Native Authority School, Nalerigu Middle Boys' School, and then at Methodist Middle Boys' School in Accra and Accra High School.
+Okai was educated at the Gambaga Native Authority School, Nalerigu Middle Boys' School, then at Methodist Middle Boys' School in Accra and Accra High School.

 Further education

 In 1961, he went on a scholarship from the government of President Kwame Nkrumah to Moscow, where he earned his M.A.
 (Litt.) from the Gorky Literary Institute in 1967.
 Nkrumah had meanwhile been overthrown in a coup in 1966, and when Okai returned home the following year, he and other Ghanaian students who had studied in the Soviet Union were not welcomed by the new regime and had difficulty finding employment.
 He recalled: "It was a most despondent time of my life....
 I was already a writer and broadcaster of some note before I went to the Soviet Union.
 It galled greatly that those of us that went to study in the former Eastern Bloc were tarred by the general suspicion attached to socialism in those days.
 We were not politicians and we did not get our scholarships on our political affiliations.
 We were young Ghanaians with passion to help build the country."
 He nevertheless honoured invitations from schools and colleges, such as Wesley Girls' High School, and Adisadel College in Cape Coast, and Achimota School, to give performances of his work, which had a memorable impact on the young students.

 Okai subsequently took up a post-graduate scholarship from the University of Ghana to pursue studies in the UK, earning his Master of Philosophy (M.Phil) degree in 1971 from the School of Slavonic and East European Studies in London, which is today part of University College London.

 He began teaching at the University of Ghana, Legon, in 1971 as lecturer in Russian literature at the Department of Modern Languages, and in 1984 became Senior Research Fellow in African Literature at the Institute of African Studies.
-He also was a head of the GaDangbe Department of Education at the University of Education, Winneba, Ghana.
+He was also the head of the GaDangbe Department of Education at the University of Education, Winneba, Ghana.

-In 1989 he was elected the first Secretary-General of the Pan African Writers' Association (PAWA), which position he held till his death; his pioneering role at PAWA was recognized by the Entertainment Critics and Reviewers Association of Ghana (ECRAG), who in 1991 presented him with their highest award, the Flagstar, the first time that this award was given to a writer.
+In 1989 he was elected the first Secretary-General of the Pan African Writers' Association (PAWA), a position he held till his death.
+His pioneering role at PAWA was recognized by the Entertainment Critics and Reviewers Association of Ghana (ECRAG), which in 1991 presented him with their highest award, the Flagstar, the first time that this award was given to a writer.

 Personal life and death

-Atukwei Okai died aged 77 in Korle-Bu Teaching Hospital, Accra, on 13 July 2018, after a short illness, survived by his wife Beatrice and their five daughters.
+Atukwei Okai died aged 77 in Korle-Bu Teaching Hospital, Accra, on 13 July 2018, after a short illness.
+He was survived by his wife Beatrice and their five daughters.